 A structure of high carbon steel tubes welded inside the passenger compartment designed to keep the driver and co-driver safe in an impact or roll-over.

 The order in which competitors tackle the stages.
-The running order (also called the start order) for the opening day is determined by the drivers’ championship standings, with the leader going first.
-On days two and three, crews tackle the stages in the rally classification reversed – with the leader going last.
+The running order (also called the start order) for the opening two days is determined by the drivers’ championship standings, with the leader going first.
+On day three, crews tackle the stages in the rally classification reversed – with the leader going last.
 This seeding applies to Priority 1 and 2 drivers only.
-Cars that retire and restart the next day run after all the P1 and P2 crews.
+Priority 1 cars that retire and restart the next day run before all the P1 and P2 crews.